How do I apply?

 - Interests and involvement in activities other than those associated with employment.

-- The names of, and means of contacting, three referees.
+- The names of, and means of contacting, two referees.

 - Such other information that might assist in determining the applicant’s suitability.